filakhtov/gentoo-use-docs/www-client/chromium.md

 Pass the `enable_widevine=true` option to the `gn gen` command.
 Build Google's Encrypted Media Extensions (EME) Content Decryption Module (CDM).
 It is used to watch premium video content such as Netflix.

 It is safe to disable the flag.

+### X
+Pass the `ozone_platform_x11=true` option to the `gn gen` command.
+Enable support for running Chromium with the X Window System (aka X11, or simply X).

+This flag should normally be enabled, unless headless mode is required or the system is running Wayland instead of X.